Evolutionary Algorithms for the Chance-Constrained Knapsack Problem

+In this paper, for the CCKP, our objective is to find a maximum-value set of items such that the probability of the stochastic weights exceeding the capacity bound is at most $\alpha$.
+To evaluate a solution concerning the chance constraint, we make use of two inequalities – a Chebyshev’s inequality and a Chernoff bound – to calculate an upper bound on the probability of violating the capacity bound and as surrogate functions for the chance constraint.
+The probabilistic tools we employ allow us to estimate the probability of a constraint violation mathematically without the need for sampling.
+To find out conditions when to use either of these two inequalities, we carry out an investigation that shows the expected weights and the variances of a given instance affect the selection between the Chebyshev's inequality and the Chernoff bound.

-In this work, we develop a single-objective evolutionary algorithm approach and a multi-objective evolutionary algorithm approach to solve the chance-constrained knapsack problem.
-We consider simple single-objective and multi-objective evolutionary algorithms, namely (1+1) EA and Global Simple Evolutionary Multi-objective Optimizer (GSEMO), previously investigated in various studies~\cite{10.1007/3-540-36494-3_37,10.1007/978-3-540-30217-9_9,10.1007/978-3-540-24854-5_73,shi2018reoptimization, NEUMANN20071620} and focus on the formulation of the objective function when establishing the single- and multi-objective model.
-The main aspect of our work is to estimate the probability that the weight of a given solution exceeds the considered weight bound.
+We first introduce deterministic approaches named Integer Linear programming (ILP), heuristic approach, and dynamic programming (DP) approach to solve CCKP.
+We then develop a single-objective approach and a multi-objective approach in terms of solving the CCKP.
+We consider a simple single-objective evolutionary algorithm named (1+1)~EA and its multi-objective version, GSEMO, both algorithms have been investigated in various studies \cite{Giel,Neumann1,Wegener,Shi} previously.
+One of the main contributions of our work is to estimate the probability that the total weight of a given solution exceeds the considered weight bound.